-In addition, OSP anticipates that the Automated Biometric Identification System unit, an existing unit, will need three additional permanent full-time Fingerprint Technician positions (2.64 FTE in 2025-27 and 3.00 FTE in 2027-29) to perform the increased volume of fingerprint-based checks that are required under this measure, and which are also priced beginning on October 1, 2025.
-The estimated costs of these positions, including standard position-related services and supplies costs, is \$502,824 General Fund in the 2025-27 biennium and \$566,085 General in the 2027-29 biennium.
+In addition, OSP anticipates that the Automated Biometric Identification System unit, an existing unit, will need three additional permanent full-time Fingerprint Technician positions (2.25 FTE in 2025-27 and 3.00 FTE in 2027-29) to perform the increased volume of fingerprint-based checks that are required under this measure, and which are also priced beginning on January 1, 2026.
+The estimated costs of these positions, including standard position-related services and supplies costs, is \$456,363 General Fund in the 2025-27 biennium and \$566,085 General in the 2027-29 biennium.

 The Legislative Fiscal Office (LFO) notes that under current law there is no funding provided to the Department to reimburse for the costs of the program nor does the measure authorize OSP to collect any portion of the fee by the permit agent to be retained by the Department.
-Absent other legislation modifying OSP's ability to retain fee revenue to support the program (e.g., HB 3075, 2025), this fiscal assumes the costs to OSP under current law, and the provisions of this measure, the need for General Fund to support the program.
+Therefore, the fiscal assumes the costs to OSP under current law, and the provisions of this measure, is a General Fund obligation.